rbiegacz/Udacity-CarND/CarND-Advanced-Lane-Lines-master/README.md

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps are implemented in thresholds_pipeline function in searchlines.py file).

-Here's an example of my output for this step.
+Here's an example of my output from this step.

 ![alt text][image3]